DLegit03/Active-Directory-Gap-Analysis/README.md

 Scope and Gap Mapping

-	The target system for this project was a Windows Server Active Directory Domain Controller (LAB-ENV.LOCAL), within the fake organization Lab-Env Inc. Configuration gaps were assessed against the NIST 800-53 Rev. 5.
+	The target system for this project is a Windows Server Active Directory Domain Controller (LAB-ENV.LOCAL), within the fake organization Lab-Env Inc. Configuration gaps were assessed against the NIST 800-53 Rev. 5.